argos44/webtechnologyindrupal/README.md

 If you click on the webpage nameadress, the TWIG engine generates a HTML code from the PHP (server-side) code, and displays it to you.
 This can happen anytime you click on the page, or while you're reading it, not doing any interaction, or never.

-This is dependent on TWIG parameter coding, which is basically a security paramater, whicg tells the engine whether the template used is used by a trusted member, or it is someone else.
+This is dependent on TWIG parameter coding, which is basically a security paramater, which tells the engine whether the template used is used by a trusted member, or it is someone else.

 This is written here: